leorse/ctools/README.md

 - Use __SPRINTF instead of sprintf and tell you if the destination array is too small for the input
 - Use __STRCPY instead of strcpy and tell you if the destination array is too small for the source array
 - (not yet) Use __MEMSET instead of memset and tell you if the destination array is too small for size

+Use of valgrind on test exec show the same error as ctools: valgrind --tool=memcheck --leak-check=yes --show-reachable=yes --num-callers=20 --track-fds=yes ./ctools
+To debug it: 'gdb ctools', 'layout next' while on source view